 ClearSpace to use EPFL software to protect satellites

-A convolutional neural network developed in the Embedded Systems Lab (ESL) in the School of Engineering will be implemented by EPFL spin-off ClearSpace to shield satellite communications from interference by solar radiation.
+A method to increase the resilience of convolutional neural networks, developed in the Embedded Systems Lab (ESL) in the School of Engineering, will be implemented by EPFL spin-off ClearSpace to shield satellite communications from interference by solar radiation.

 All satellite communication systems are vulnerable to hackers by definition, and are protected with both hardware and software.
 However, because they reside outside the protection of the Earth's atmosphere, satellites are perhaps exposed to the mightiest and most unpredictable hacker of all: the Sun.